Leggero SL Disc

 Headset: 1-1/8" to 1-1/2" integrated

-Buying a bike or frame is easy!
-If you're able to visit us in-store, this is how the process works.
+If you would like to visit us in the store, here is how the process works.

 We make a wide range to suit all styles and disciplines.
 Our full range is available to view online and in-store, but don't worry if you're not sure what's right for you — we're here to help!

 We'll ensure that you'll ride in complete comfort and get the best performance from your bike.
 If you can't visit us in store, we can help with the fit by phone or email.

 We'll work with you to choose components that suit your requirements, right down to details such as handlebar tape colour.
 We are here to advise on everything.